Nusantara Capital City Authority: Head of the Authority

-Vice Chairman of the Authority
+Deputy Head of the Authority

-The office is equal to a deputy minister, which means the Vice Chairman is also directly responsible to the president.
-The appointment require prior consultation with the People's Representative Council, despite the office of Vice Chairman is not a cabinet-level official.
+The office is equal to a deputy minister, which means the Deputy Head is also directly responsible to the president.
+The appointment require prior consultation with the People's Representative Council, despite the office of Deputy Head is not a cabinet-level official.

-The Vice Chairman will serve for a five-year term, can be reappointed for another term, and can be dismissed during their term in office.
+The Deputy Head will serve for a five-year term, can be reappointed for another term, and can be dismissed during their term in office.